Mathematics MA (Hons) 2021 entry

 More information on how to apply via other entry routes or accreditation of prior learning and experience can be found on the University’s entry requirements web page.

-The School of Mathematics and Statistics at the University of St Andrews has a reputation for the high quality of its teaching and was ranked third in the UK for Mathematics in the Guardian University Guide 2020, and third in the UK in the Complete University Guide 2020.
+The School of Mathematics and Statistics at the University of St Andrews has a reputation for the high quality of its teaching.
+It was ranked first in Scotland for Mathematics in the Guardian University Guide 2021 and in the Complete University Guide 2021.

-The School is ranked as second in Scotland for research, with more than 91% of the research output by staff in the School rated as internationally excellent or world-leading in the recent Research Excellence Framework 2014.
+The School is ranked second in Scotland for research, with more than 91% of the research output by staff in the School rated as internationally excellent or world-leading in the most recent Research Excellence Framework.

 The University has secured a TEF Gold Award for the quality of teaching and the undergraduate experience.

-In the first two years of your degree (known as sub-honours) you will take the required modules in Mathematics alongside modules in at least one other subject in the Faculty of Arts.
+In the first two years of your degree (known as sub-honours) you will take the required modules in Mathematics alongside modules in at least one other subject.

 Typically, you will take a total of three or four modules per semester during your first two years, and four modules per semester during your third and fourth year (known as Honours).